LennyGonz/JavaScript-CheatSheet/README.md

 > And if there is no fnuction that exists, the variables will be global and would pollute the global scope
 > To avoid this we simply wrap the `var` variables in an IIFE such that they are scoped within and isolated from global

-**However,** after the introduction `let` and `const`, this use case lost its popularity
+**However,** after the introduction `let` and `const`, this use-case lost its popularity

-**another usecase is Closures and Private Data**, IIFEs enable you to create closures that can maintain private Data
+**Another usecase is Closures and Private Data**, IIFEs enable you to create closures that can maintain private Data

 ```js
 const uniqueId = (function(){